-The median US family net worth in 2010 plunged to just $77,300 from a high of $126,400 in 2007 according to the Federal Reserve’s Triennial Survey of Consumer Finance.
+The median net worth for US families in 2018 plunged to just $77,300 from a high of $126,400 in 2007.
+This is according to the Federal Reserve’s Triennial Survey of Consumer Finance.

 $77,300 can’t even buy you two years of private college tuition!
 No wonder why so many people think the US is screwed.
 The 39% drop in median net worth is stunning, since it puts us back to where we were two decades ago.
 Around two-thirds of the drop is due to housing to nobody’s surprise.